Trauma Center (video game series): Gameplay

-The gameplay and presentation of Trauma Center use two recurring features; surgery simulation carried out from a first-person view; and the narrative delivered using a visual novel style.
-Trauma Team includes surgery, but also uses five other professions; emergency medicine where patients at the scene are given rapid treatments, endoscopy for small-scale internal treatment, orthopedics which focuses on skeletal operations and reconstruction, diagnosis for determining medical conditions through a routine of speaking with the patient and examining medical scans, and forensic medicine where evidence from crime scenes and the victims are used to reach a conclusion to the case.
+The gameplay and presentation of Trauma Center use two recurring features: surgery simulation carried out from a first-person view, and the narrative delivered using a visual novel style.
+Trauma Team includes surgery, but also shows five other specialties: emergency medicine where patients at the scene are given rapid treatments, endoscopy for small-scale internal treatment of the respiratory and the GI tracts, orthopedics which focuses on skeletal operations and reconstruction, diagnosis for determining medical conditions through a routine of speaking with the patient and examining medical scans, and forensic medicine where evidence from crime scenes and the victims are used to reach a conclusion to the case.

-During surgery, the player operates on the patient use a variety of tools; these include the scalpel, healing gel, a syringe for injecting health boosts and other substances, a laser, an ultrasound scan, a drain, forceps, and thread for stitching wounds.
-Later titles introduce the defibrillator for reviving dying patients.
-Operation types range from organ repair and tumor extraction to skin grafts and bone repair.
+During surgery, the player operates on patients using a variety of tools: a scalpel, forceps, a healing gel known as the antibiotic gel, a syringe for injecting various medicines and vital stabilizers, a suture needle for stitching wounds, a surgical drain, a surgical laser, and an ultrasound scanner.
+The games also include special tools used outside the normal ones, such as the defibrillator for resuscitation, as well as bandages for covering surgical incisions.
+Operation types include treating car accident victims, tumor extractions, skin grafts for burn victims, bone fixation, aneurysms, organ transplants, as well as treating the various man-made diseases in the series.
 The DS titles make use of the touch screen, with players selecting and using tools using icons.
-For Second Opinion and New Blood, the controls were adjusted to work with the Wii Remote and Nunchuk, and added functions including the defibrillator.
+For Second Opinion, New Blood, and Trauma Team, the controls were adjusted to work with the Wii Remote and Nunchuk, and added motion control functions, such as a modified version of the defibrillator.
+All titles feature a system called the Vitals, which can range from 0 to 99 and represent the patient's status during an operation.
+If this value drops below 0 during a gameplay section, the player will experience a game over.

 A recurring gameplay mechanic across the series is the Healing Touch, an ability which grants superhuman advantages to surgeons who hold it.
-Its effects vary between individuals, with demonstrated abilities including slowing time, healing patients, and stopping a patient's health from dropping.
+Its effects vary between individuals, with demonstrated abilities including slowing time, healing patients, and preventing a patient's vitals from dropping.
 It is activated by drawing a star shape on the screen.
-The Healing Touch and similar fantastical elements were toned down or removed for Trauma Team.
+The Healing Touch and similar fantastical elements were toned down or removed in Trauma Team.
 Both New Blood and Trauma Team included local cooperative multiplayer options.